VOLUNTEER

 Your commitment

 We ask for a minimum commitment of supporting one course per quarter (evening or daytime).
 A course is usually three 2-hour sessions a week apart.
 Attendance at quarterly facilitator forums is also required.
+We also ask that volunteers plan for a minimum commitment of at least a year.

 Our vision